Satyam-jsw/microServices/README.md

 # Microservices Architecture
 This repository demonstrates a comprehensive microservices-based architecture, showcasing the creation, integration, and communication of multiple services.
-Each service is designed to handle specific functionalities and communicates seamlessly with others using modern tools and techniques.

-Packages and Services
-hotelService

-Manages hotel-related data.
-Integrated with a PostgreSQL database. userService
+1) hotelService Manages:- hotel-related data, Integrated with a PostgreSQL database.

-Handles user registration and user data.
-Integrated with a MySQL database. ratingService
+2) userService :- Handles user registration and user data, Integrated with a MySQL database.

-Manages ratings provided by users for hotels.
-Integrated with a MongoDB database. apiGateway
+3) ratingService:- Manages ratings provided by users for hotels.
+Integrated with a MongoDB database.

-Acts as a gateway to route requests to the appropriate microservices. configServer
+4) apiGateway:- Acts as a gateway to route requests to the appropriate microservices.

-Centralized configuration management for all services. serviceRegistry
+5) configServer:- Centralized configuration management for all services.

-Implements Eureka Server for registering and discovering microservices.
+6) serviceRegistry:- Implements Eureka Server for registering and discovering microservices.

-Features and Implementation
+## Features and Implementation
 Microservices Creation
 Full implementation of Hotel and Rating microservices.
 Service Registry and Discovery
 Service Registry Server implemented with Eureka.
 Service Discovery Client added to User, Hotel, and Rating services for dynamic communication.
-API Communication
+## API Communication
 Microservices communicate seamlessly via APIs.
 Simplified communication by removing the need for hardcoded host and port values.
 User Service interacts with Hotel Service for hotel-related operations.
 Feign Client Integration
 Implemented Feign Client for streamlined communication between User and Hotel services.
-API Gateway
+## API Gateway
 Set up API Gateway for routing requests to appropriate services.
 Configured multiple URLs for routing via API Gateway.
-Configuration Management
+## Configuration Management
 Centralized configuration using Config Server.
 Implemented Cloud Config Client for dynamic property management.
-Resilience and Fault Tolerance
+## Resilience and Fault Tolerance
 Integrated Circuit Breaker using Resilience4J for fault tolerance.
 Added Retry mechanism for handling transient failures.
 Implemented Rate Limiter to control traffic using Resilience4J.
-Technologies and Tools
+## Technologies and Tools
 Backend Frameworks: Spring Boot, Spring Cloud.
 Databases: MySQL, PostgreSQL, MongoDB.
 Communication Tools: REST API, Feign Client, Eureka Server.